Limit theorems of matching estimators with a fixed number of matches: Introduction

 This paper contributes to a growing body of literature on large-sample theory for NN matching estimators.
 This line of research was pioneered by Abadie and Imbens in their series of seminal papers \citep{abadie2006large,abadie2008failure,abadie2011bias,abadie2012martingale,abadie2016matching} and has been extended by subsequent works, including \cite{lin2022regression}, \cite{lin2023estimation}, \cite{lu2023flexible}, \cite{huo2023adaptation}, \cite{cattaneo2023rosenbaum}, \cite{demirkaya2024optimal}, \cite{he2024propensity}, \cite{holzmann2024multivariate}, \cite{li2024matching}, \cite{ulloa2024propensity}, and \cite{lin2024consistency}, among many others.
 In particular, \cite{lin2023estimation} calculated the limiting variance of $\hat\tau_M$ as $M$ increases to infinity with $n$, and showed that the limit matches the corresponding semiparametric efficiency lower bound \citep{hahn1998role}.
 In this regard, the current paper extends their theory to the fixed-$M$ asymptotic regime.

-For deriving the form of $\sigma_{M,d}^2$, a crucial step is to calculate the limiting second moment of the volume of a stochastic object, which Abadie and Imbens termed the ``catchment area'' \citep[Page 260]{abadie2006large}.
+For deriving the form of the limit of $\E[V_M]$ in Theorem \ref{thm:informal}(i), a crucial step is to calculate the limiting second moment of the volume of a stochastic object, which Abadie and Imbens termed the ``catchment area'' \citep[Page 260]{abadie2006large}.
 As pointed out in \citet[footnote 9]{abadie2006large} and \citet[Remark 2.1]{lin2023estimation}, this problem is closely related to a stochastic geometry problem of calculating the volume of Voronoi cells \citep{voronoi1908nouvelles}, and reduces to it when $M=1$.
 In this regard, our work also extends a result of Devroye, Gy\"{o}rfi, Lugosi, and Walk \citep[Theorem 1]{devroye2017measure} --- they calculated the limiting second moment of Voronoi's cells --- to the case when $M>1$.

+\nb{After deriving the limit of $\E[V_M]$, the remaining technical issue is to establish that $V_M$ converges in probability to this limit, as stated in Theorem \ref{thm:informal}(ii).
+An unpublished manuscript \citep{abadie2002simple} provided some heuristics toward this conclusion, but a fully rigorous argument has remained lacking.
+The present work fills this gap.}

 More broadly speaking, this paper constitutes to the literature of statistical theory for NN-based methods \citep{MR3445317}, which aim to estimate a certain functional of the data generating distribution using a data-based NN graph.
 In this respect, the current paper is particularly related to a line of research on the asymptotic distribution-free properties of NN functionals \citep{MR532236,MR682809,shi2021ac,han2022azadkia}, to which this paper contributes a new distribution-free theorem (Theorem \ref{assump3.1} ahead, with two densities therein set to be identical).